CheXalign: Preference fine-tuning in chest X-ray interpretation models without human feedback

 \section{Introduction}

 X-rays are one of the most frequently collected imaging studies in clinical practice, with the advantages of wide availability, cost-effectiveness, and low radiation dose.
-Chest X-rays (CXR) are used for diverse purposes in clinical practice, with approximately 3.6 billion diagnostic X-ray examinations collected per year in the world \citep{paho2012world,world2016communicating,cid2024development}.
-The amount and significance of CXRs in clinical practice can pose a burden for radiologists and a potential negative impact for patients without timely interpretation, especially for those containing critical lesions \citep{ruutiainen2013increased,hanna2017emergency,bruls2020workload,bhargavan2002too,lyon2015rural,rimmer2017radiologist}.
+Chest X-rays (CXR) are used for diverse purposes, with approximately 1.4 billion diagnostic X-ray examinations collected per year in the world \citep{paho2012world,world2016communicating,cid2024development}.
+The amount and significance of CXRs can pose a burden for radiologists and a potential negative impact for patients without timely interpretation, especially for those containing critical lesions \citep{ruutiainen2013increased,hanna2017emergency,bruls2020workload,bhargavan2002too,lyon2015rural,rimmer2017radiologist}.